aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/delete/_index.md

 ## cURL Example

-The following are a few examples of using cURL:
+The following are a few examples of using cURL.
+To get a **JWT** token, please, follow these [instructions](/words/getting-started/available-sdks/#curl).

 {{< tabs tabTotal="2" tabID="2" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}